-Certain provisions of our Certificate of Incorporation, as amended, allow us to issue shares of preferred stock without any vote or further action by our shareholders.
-In particular, our Certificate of Incorporation provides for the issuance of up to 5,000,000 shares of preferred stock, of which 1,714,425 shares are outstanding and of which 220,026 shares are reserved for issuance upon the exercise of warrants.
-Our Board of Directors has the authority to fix and determine the relative rights and preferences of preferred shares, as well as the authority to issue such shares, without further stockholder approval.
-As a result, our Board of Directors could authorize the issuance of a series of preferred stock which would grant to holders the preferred right to our assets upon liquidation, the right to receive dividend coupons before dividends would be declared to holders of common stock, and the right to the redemption of such shares, together with a premium, prior to the redemption of our common stock.
-Holders of common stock have no redemption rights.
+Certain provisions of our Certificate of Incorporation and Delaware law may discourage transactions involving actual or potential changes in control.
+Our Certificate of Incorporation allows us to issue shares of preferred stock without any vote or further action by our shareholders.
+Our Board of Directors has the authority to fix and determine the relative rights and preferences of preferred shares, as well as the authority to issue these shares, without further stockholder approval.
+As a result, our Board of Directors could authorize the issuance of a series of preferred stock that would grant to holders the preferred right to our assets upon liquidation, the right to receive dividend coupons before dividends would be declared to holders of common stock and the right to the redemption of these shares, together with a premium, prior to the redemption of our common stock.
 In addition, our Board of Directors, without further stockholder approval, could issue large blocks of preferred stock to fend against unwanted tender offers or hostile takeovers.

-We are subject to certain provisions of Delaware law which could delay or make more difficult a merger, tender offer or proxy contest involving us.
-In particular, we are subject to Section 203 of the Delaware General Corporation Law which prohibits a Delaware corporation from engaging in any business combination with any interested stockholder for a period of three years unless certain conditions are met.
-In general, Section 203 defines an interested stockholder as any entity or person beneficially owning 15% or more of the outstanding voting stock of the corporation and any entity or person affiliated with or controlling or controlled by such entity or person.
+We are subject to certain provisions of Delaware law that could delay or make more difficult a merger, tender offer or proxy contest involving us.
+In particular, we are subject to Section 203 of the Delaware General Corporation Law that prohibits a Delaware corporation from engaging in any business combination with any interested stockholder for a period of three years unless certain conditions are met.
+In general, Section 203 defines an interested stockholder as any entity or person beneficially owning 15% or more of the outstanding voting stock of the corporation and any entity or person affiliated with or controlling or controlled by this type of entity or person.
 The possible issuance of preferred stock and Delaware law could have the effect of discouraging others from making tender offers for our securities and, as a consequence, they also may inhibit fluctuations in the market price of our common stock that otherwise could result from actual or rumored takeover attempts.
 Those provisions also may have the effect of preventing changes in our management.